By Taylor Dardan

 A number of Vietnam War veterans have felt the brunt of their time spent overseas during the war.
 The destructive cocktail of pesticides known as Agent Orange was a major health risk to many of the Vietnam veterans.
 This pesticide exposure in Vietnam has led to diseases such as lung cancer, lymphoma, liver cancer and sarcoma.

 Asbestos use in a number of different military shipyards, factories, and buildings has shown a direct correlation with some dangerous diseases such as mesothelioma and asbestosis.
+Those affected by asbestos should consult a lawyer with experience in mesothelioma lawsuits.
 Even though asbestos are not in use anywhere today, older veterans may be in a life threatening situation, as mesothelioma life expectancy is extremely severe.

 For over 30 years water contamination has been a major issue at Camp Lejeune in North Carolina.
 The water around the base was extremely high in VOC’s (Volatile Organic Compounds) including TCE (Trichloroethylene), vinyl chloride, and BTEX (Benzene).
 Due to exposure to many of these toxins, a number of the people around the base that consumed this water were put at risk of health problems such as Parkinson’s disease, as well as some other forms of cancer.